MicrosoftDocs/Advertising-docs/BingAds/hint-message/validate-hint-message.md

 # Validate a hint message

-Bing provides the [QueryControl XSD](https://bhacstatic.blob.core.windows.net/schemas/hint.xsd) that you use to validate your Hint message before sending it to Bing.
+Microsoft provides the [QueryControl XSD](https://bhacstatic.blob.core.windows.net/schemas/hint.xsd) that you use to validate your Hint message before sending it to Microsoft.
 This saves time and round trips by catching document syntax errors.
-You should always validate your messages before sending them to Bing.
+You should always validate your messages before sending them to Microsoft.

 The following example shows using xmllint to validate the message contained in SampleHint.xml.